 In the event of a large-scale purchase of our shares, we will require the purchaser to provide necessary and sufficient information, and will disclose the opinions of our Board of Directors in a timely and appropriate manner.
-In addition, we will endeavor to secure the time and information necessary for shareholders to consider, and will take appropriate measures to the extent permitted by the Financial Instruments and Exchange Act, the Compapies Act, and other relevant laws and regulations.
+In addition, we will endeavor to secure the time and information necessary for shareholders to consider, and will take appropriate measures to the extent permitted by the Financial Instruments and Exchange Act, the Companies Act, and other relevant laws and regulations.

-Principle 1.6 Capital Policy that May Harm Shareholder Interests including share offerings and management buyouts, the board and kansayaku should, in order not to unfairly harm the existing shareholders' interests, carefully examine the necessity and rationale from the perspective of their fiduciary responsibility to shareholders, should ensure appropriate procedures, and provide sufficient explanation to shareholders.
+Principle 1.6 Capital Policy that May Harm Shareholder Interests

+With respect to a company's capital policy that results in the change of control or in significant dilution, including share offerings and management buyouts, the board and kansayaku should, in order not to unfairly harm the existing shareholders' interests, carefully examine the necessity and rationale from the perspective of their fiduciary responsibility to shareholders, should ensure appropriate procedures, and provide sufficient explanation to shareholders.